There was a time when layering skincare was simple. You cleansed, you toned, and you moisturized. In the daytime, you added sunscreen on top.

 Moisturizers

-Hence, they go on after everything else.
+Hence, according to the rules of skincare layering, they go on after everything else.
 Always.

-Unless you are putting on a sleeping mask at night, in which case it would simply replace the moisturizer.
+Unless you put on a sleeping mask at night, in which case it would simply replace the moisturizer.

 Face oils

-Face oils are lovely and work wonders for undernourished or super-dry skin — when used correctly.
+The next step: Face oils are lovely and work wonders for undernourished or super-dry skin—when used correctly.

 If you wear both, the face oil goes on top of the moisturizer.
 That’s because most face oils can penetrate a moisturizer but not vice-versa.

 The best option, though, is to alternate.
-Wear a more lightweight moisturizer in the daytime and a face oil at night.
+Wear a more lightweight moisturizer in the daytime and a facial oil at night.
 However, that depends on your skin and preferences.

 Finally: The sunscreen

-In today’s age, you have to be living under a rock to be oblivious to the importance of sunscreens.
-And while that would be an entirely independent blog post, here what’s important is where the sunscreen would go in your skincare routine.
+In today’s age, you have to be living under a rock to be oblivious to the importance of sunscreens among all skin care products.
+And while that would be an entirely independent blog post, what’s important is where the sunscreen would go in your skincare routine.

-The answer: This part of layering skincare depends on whether you use a physical or chemical sunscreen.
+The golden rule: This part of layering skincare depends on whether you use a physical or chemical sunscreen.

-Suppose it contains none of these and lists zinc oxide or titanium dioxide?
+Does it contain of these and lists zinc oxide or titanium dioxide, instead?
 In that case, it’s a physical sunscreen (also known as sunblock).

 Chemical sunscreens need to sink into the skin, so they go on before the moisturizer.